MileHacker Logo

 4. Protect your valuables and documents carefully.

-5. Report suspicious activities to local authorities.
+5. Report suspicious activities to the authorities in the area.

 Traveler Support Services